 5. Practice, Practice, Practice

-The more you practice with realistic ACT reading passages, the better you’ll become at slogging through the boredom.
-On the March 2018 SAT, many students identified a particular Charles Dickens passage as being particularly difficult.
+The more you practice with realistic ACT or SAT reading passages, the better you’ll become at slogging through the boredom.
+On the March 2018 SAT, many students identified a Charles Dickens passage as being particularly difficult.
 It was drawn from Chapter 18 of Dickens’s American notes, which you can find here.
 If you really want to test your mettle, give it a read!